jfdm/notes/_sources/coding-break-two.md

              -> Term          ctxt
 ```

-Here we name made the name introduction explicit.
+Here we made the name introduction explicit.
 We can remove this, if we are generating instances of Term from external sources.

 We can then write examples as: